Primordial Black Holes as a Factory of Axions: Extragalactic Photons from Axions: Decay process in an expanding universe

+where $\Gamma_X(E_X)$ represents the constant decay rate with energy $E_X$, $\tau_X(E_X)$ is the particle's rest-frame lifetime, and $\gamma$ denotes the Lorentz factor.
+These expressions differ fundamentally from the expanding universe case, where the time integral in the exponent captures the evolving decay rate.
+This distinction leads to markedly different behavior in the decay probability density, as illustrated in Fig.~\ref{fig:decaydensity}.
+For exponential decay (left panel), the decay probability density decreases monotonically with time.
+In contrast, decay in an expanding universe (right panel) exhibits an initial period where the survival probability remains near unity ($\approx 1$).
+As cosmic expansion progressively reduces the particle's energy, its lifetime shortens, causing the decay probability density to increase over an extended period.

+To describe particle decay in an expanding universe, it is essential to establish a framework that extends beyond the limitations of conventional decay processes.
+In this work, we adopt the mathematical framework of \textit{Survival Analysis} (SA) as outlined in Ref.~\cite{kleinbaum_klein_2020}, which provides powerful tools for analyzing time-dependent phenomena.

-The survival function is the probability that an object will survive after time $t$.
-Thus, it must be a complementary cumulative distribution function (or tail function), not a probability distribution function, and for this, the following conditions must be satisfied: \begin{itemize} \item $S(0) = 1$\,, \item $S(t)$ is a monotonically decreasing function. \end{itemize} Our survival probability $P_\text{surv}(t;t_e,E_a)$ satisfies the following conditions:
+Table~\ref{tab:surv} highlights the correspondence between key concepts from survival analysis and particle decay in an expanding universe.
+The survival function, $S(t)$, represents the probability that a particle survives beyond time $t$.
+As a complementary cumulative distribution function (tail function), $S(t)$ must satisfy the following two conditions: \begin{itemize} \item $S(0) = 1$, \item $S(t)$ is a monotonically decreasing function. \end{itemize} Similarly, the survival probability $P_\text{surv}(t; t_e, E_X)$ satisfies the following conditions: